 John Burnham - Previous Editor at Sailing World magazine, we collaborated on an article on Crew Over Boards on Lake Michigan that was published in Sailing World.
 He knows the publishing business by the numbers.
 Today he is a writer at www.Boats.com.

-Bill Buchan and Steve Erickson - Bill is a three times world champion, and an Olympic Gold Medalist in sailing in Los Angeles, CA. In his third World's Championship, we were competing against him in Nassau, Bahamas when in the fourth race (1st race in a double header day), his mast broke.
+Bill Buchan and Steve Erickson - Bill is a three times world champion, and an Olympic Gold Medalist in sailing in Los Angeles, CA in 1984.
+In his third World's Championship, we were competing against him in Nassau, Bahamas when in the fourth race (1st race in a double header day), his mast broke.
 He and his crew removed the remnants of the mast and sails, put it aboard a local powerboat and Steve rushed ashore to drop the wreckage off and pick up their spare mast and sails.
 He took it back out to the sailboat, they installed the mast at sea, hoisted the sails, just barely making the second start and got a 5th.
 They cleaned up in the last race winning the World's title.